CTSRD-CHERI/SIMTight/doc/NoCL.md

     1024 threads to hardware threads.
 NoCL will therefore use a loop of 4 iterations to handle all 8 rows of the grid.

 In summary, the NoCL mapper is greedy.
-It first allocates hardware threads to the block X dimension, then the block Y dimension, then gird X dimension, then the grid Y dimension.
-As soon as it runs out of hardware threads, it will resort to looping.
+It first allocates hardware threads to the block X dimension, then the block Y dimension, then grid X dimension, then the grid Y dimension.
+When it runs out of hardware threads, it will resort to looping.

 The current mapper has various restrictions for simplicity, but it will complain if these restrictions are violated.
 For example, it